dsolesvik/library/docs/aerodrome/doha/gmc.md

 ### 2.12.1 LVO taxi routes
 When Low Visibility Operations (LVO) are in effect, all taxiways are approved for LVO, with no restrictions.

-All runway holding points are designated as CAT II/III holding points and must be used during LVO conditions (4.6.2).
+Runway 33 is the only CAT II/III approved runway and must be used during LVO conditions (4.6.2).

 ## 2.13 Designated areas of responsibility
 ### 2.13.1 GMC positions